vendigo/ace-mybatis/README.md

 }
 ```

-When using more than one sqlSessionFactory, bean name should be specified in AceMapper annotation.
+When using more than one sqlSessionFactory, bean name should be specified in the AceMapper annotation.

 ```java
 @AceMapper(sqlSessionFactoryBeanName = "firstSqlSessionFactory")